dmitry12/webpack-dll-example/README.md

 # Webpack dll example

-Minimal working solution by extracting vendor files and using DLL plugin for increasing webpack build time.
+Minimal working solution by extracting vendor files and using DLL plugin for improving webpack build time.

 ## Install:
 ```